pylint-dev/pylint/doc/whatsnew/2/2.14/full.rst

   Closes #6372

+* Fixed a crash in the ``docparams`` extension involving raising the result of a function.

 * Fixed failure to enable ``deprecated-module`` after a ``disable=all`` by making ``ImportsChecker`` solely responsible for emitting ``deprecated-module`` instead of sharing responsibility with ``StdlibChecker``.
 (This could have led to double messages.)